keep-network/tbtc-dapp/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Use this template for reporting bugs.
+labels: bug
+---

 ### Description:
 A clear and concise description of what the bug is and where it appeared e.g. did it appear in the browser or in wallet (e.g. metamask).
 If the bug was in the broswer, what was url at that point.